 Education is the knowledge or skills you gain that ultimately help you achieve your goals and live the life you desire.
 Let’s examine what exactly your degree gives you and how far you are from the reality of making it big?

-What is A College Degree?
+So, What Exactly Is A College Degree?

 A university gives the degree is to the students acknowledging their credits in the given subject.
-This piece of paper confirms that you have studied and conducted examinations and have also passed them.
-Some companies require a standard score of GPA for the students they hire.

 |Level of College Degree||Completion Time (If You Study Full-time)||Prerequisite For This Level Of College Degree|

 |Associate degree||2 years||High school diploma or equivalent|